What we do

 - Support the Mayor’s various task forces, which include Mayor’s Task Force on Economic Recovery and the Mayor’s Task Force on Supportive Housing.

 Operating budget—Revenues and expenses

-- $10,000 proposed increase in purchased services for funding to support ongoing advocacy for Ontario’s Big Cities.
+- $10,000 approved increase in purchased services for funding to support ongoing advocacy for Ontario’s Big Cities.

 $26,090 net increase in budget due to: